Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Health Sciences and Wellbeing / Why study Medicine at Sunderland?

-Medicine is a challenging but highly-rewarding subject to study at university.
-A passion for the sciences, a willingness to help people and a commitment to learn are just some of the things you will need to succeed... but you know all that.
+MBChB Medicine is a challenging but highly-rewarding degree to study at university.
+A passion for the sciences, a willingness to help people and a commitment to learn are just some of the things you will need to succeed, but you know all that.
 So let’s cut to the chase.
 Why should you study Medicine at Sunderland?

 The Sunderland experience

-Sunderland is one of only five new medical schools, established to address the regional imbalance of medical education places across England and to widen access to ensure the profession reflects the communities it serves.
+As an established School of Medicine, our MBChB course has passed the General Medical Council’s (GMC) rigorous quality assurance programme and we have been ratified to award primary medical qualifications.
+Our Medical School first opened in 2018 as one of five new medical schools, established to address the regional imbalance of medical education places across England and to widen access to ensure the profession reflects the communities it serves.

 The University of Sunderland experience is different from most UK medical schools.
 We have a relatively small student intake, a city-centre campus by the sea and a supportive community with enthusiastic and committed staff.